pygame-community/pygame-ce/docs/reST/ref/mouse.rst

    | :sl:`get the mouse cursor position relative to the desktop`
    | :sg:`get_desktop_pos() -> (x, y)`

-   Returns the ``x`` and ``y`` position of the mouse cursor relative to the top-left corner of the desktop.
-The position is always constrained to the screen.
+   Returns the ``x`` and ``y`` float position of the mouse cursor relative to the top-left corner of the primary monitor.
+The position might be negative or exceed the desktop bounds if multiple monitors are present.

    .. note:: While :func:`pygame.mouse.get_pos` retrieves the position from the
       last event pump, :func:`pygame.mouse.get_desktop_pos` queries the OS, which is